NadiDami/CrowdHailer.github.io/_drafts/ddd/value-objects.md

 A downside to using value objects for everything is that you need to build them, which takes time.
 It's just so much easier to use the ever versatile string.
 Even then the time spent clarifying these concepts into dedicated objects helps with understanding the domain that saves time in the long run.

 So have you used value objects.
 Let me know how it went and what you think.
+Input should be transformed to domain objects as soon as possible.
+Form objects are a good way to do that and will be the next post.

 ### Resources